Takuya-Miyazaki/Takuya-Miyazaki/README.md

 Strategic operator and systems architect focused on transparency, auditability, and operational sovereignty.
 Specializing in multi-vendor alignment across Microsoft, GitHub, Apple, and Omdia.

+Currently developing a Zero Trust–based AI monitoring and management system in Tokyo.
+The architecture emphasizes operational sovereignty, real-time anomaly detection, and scalable security across distributed environments.

+This initiative explores:
+- Trustless infrastructure for sensitive AI workflows
+- CLI/API-based validation and audit trails
+- Strategic concealment vs. transparent observability

+If you're working on AI that watches the watchers, we might already be aligned.
 ---

 ## Areas of Focus